Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 paths if primPath="/".

 ### Repeatable flags
-The `-primVar` flag can be used multiple times when used to import specific variants. on MEL, this simply means using the flag repeatedly for each prim that contains the chosen variants.
-On Python, the flag requires a string array to import. for example. importing multiple variant choices using python would for example use:
+The `-primVar` flag can be used multiple times when used to import specific variants.
+In MEL, this simply means using the flag repeatedly for each prim that contains the chosen variants.
+In Python, the flag requires a string array to import.
+Importing multiple variant choices using python would for example use:

 ```python
 cmds.mayaUSDImport(